cartesi/docs/docs/new-to-cartesi/overview.md

 ---
 id: overview
 title: Cartesi
+tags:
+  [
+    quickstart,
+    beginner,
-tags: [quickstart, beginner, low-level developer, researcher, learn, build, maintain]
+    low-level developer,
+    researcher,
+    learn,
+    build,
+    maintain,
+  ]
 ---

-**Cartesi**, is a layer-2 platform for the development and deployment of scalable decentralized applications.
+**Cartesi**, is a L2 platform for the development and deployment of scalable decentralized applications.
 It offers a Linux operating system coupled with a blockchain infrastructure, which allows dApps to be developed in familiar programming languages like Python without the need to write Solidity code.

 ## Limitations, develop with Cartesi!